 Once you’ve got the gloss, now what?
 You’re actually just a few steps away from a fresh new look.
 If you’ve already premixed your gloss, application time will be even less.
 If not, simply choose your desired eyeshadow and slick over some gloss, oil or lip balm.

 Apply with a brush or your finger – depending on how daring you feel and how glossy you want to look.
 If you’re opting for a balm or gloss, use the least sticky variety to ensure it’s not uncomfortable.
 We’re open to suffering for beauty, but not all day.

 Maybelline’s Baby Lips lip balm, R47,95, worked pretty well when we tested the look.
 Top tip: Avoid the crease as that is where the product will build-up and cause potential stickiness.
 If you’re all about the base, Essence I Love Stage Eyeshadow Base, R54,95, is great to help you create a flawless surface area.

 You’ve got this

 Don’t be intimidated by this look.
-The truth is, it’s even easier than that smokey eye and could be just as eye-catching.
-If you do it correctly it can work for both day and night looks and you can easily touch up.
-Pair the glossy eye look with a matte lip and a simple sweep of highlighter on your cheekbones, or go full-on glossy (pictured above).
+The truth is, it’s even easier than that smokey eye and could be just as erm, eye-catching.
+Perfect for day and night looks; pair the glossy eye look with a matte lip and a simple sweep of highlighter on your cheekbones, or go full-on glossy (pictured above).
 Remember the key is to look dewy, not sweaty.